-This is where you’ll find the hidden meaning of the selfie.
+This “cyber problem” is where you’ll find the hidden meaning of the selfie.
 The selfie is asking you a question.
 The photo is not a neutral, innocuous picture.
 It’s begging you for a response.
 The selfie is appealing to you to answer the question inside the selfie person’s heart.
-It’s really a twofold question: Will you like my picture; will you like me?
+It’s a twofold question: Will you like my picture; will you love me?

 If you like the picture, you like me.
-If you don’t like the picture, maybe you don’t like me.
+If you don’t like the image, maybe you don’t like me.
 The more likes I get, the more I am appreciated.

-If the selfie person is not putting their selfie in cyberspace to illicit a response, what is the purpose?
+If the selfie person is not putting their selfie in cyberspace to elicit a response, what is the purpose?
 What are you asking the people you’re putting your picture in front of to do?
-Pictures are placed in cyberspace for a purpose.
+We place photos in cyberspace for a reason.
 Here are three options:

 - Draw attention to God.

-- Draw attention to a greater purpose or cause.
+- Draw attention to a higher purpose or cause.

 - Draw attention to yourself.